 Start by testing colors at home to see how the color choices respond to the changing light in a space and how well they work with a room's features.

 In north-facing rooms particularly, which are notoriously low in natural light, the paint expert advises staying away from white: "North-facing rooms can be difficult to decorate, as they are naturally darker.
 In these spaces, we would advise you to use strong color and embrace what nature has given.
 Dark colors can all be used to create drama and intimacy."
-Ready to see your lowlight room in a whole new light?
-These are the best paint colors for dark rooms, according to this year's trend reports.
+Ready to see your dark room in a whole new light?
+These are the best paint colors for low-light rooms.

 This gray-green hue complements nature beautifully and would look fantastic in a Scandinavian-style living room filled with neutral accents.